What Are Your Options if a Property Sale Falls Through?

 Sale by auction

-One way to ensure the offer is accepted and followed up with a sale, is through auction.
+One way to ensure the offer is accepted and followed up with a sale, is through a property auction.
 There are several pros and cons.
 For example, auction is helpful for quick sales, and when the property needs too much work on it for a typical buyer.

 However, auction is not for everyone, as the guide or reserve price can be set low to attract more buyers.
 The intention of this is to generate more competition, and hopefully a bidding war and higher final price.
 This is not certain, though.